slackroad/restricted_geoclip/README.md

 Project report can be found at: project_report.pdf

-Presentation slide deck can be found at: presentaiton_slide_deck.pdf
+Presentation slide deck can be found at: presentation_slide_deck.pdf